n4bb12/verdaccio-github-oauth-ui/README.md

 - If you are using npm, switch to yarn. yarn installs modules a bit differently, such that globally installed plugins are found.
 - Create a `package.json` and install verdaccio + plugins locally.
-- Add your global `node_modules` folder to the `NODE_PATH` environment variable to give node a hint to search for modules here, too.
+- Add your global `node_modules` folder to the `NODE_PATH` environment variable to give Node.js a hint to search for modules here, too.
 - Extend the official docker image.
 See this `docker.sh` and `Dockerfile` in this [example](https://gist.github.com/n4bb12/523e8347a580f596cbf14d0d791b5927).

 More info: https://github.com/n4bb12/verdaccio-github-oauth-ui/issues/13#issuecomment-435296117

 ### "Your auth token is no longer valid.
 Please log in again."

-If your GitHub org is private, the org membership visibility might be restrigted.
+If your GitHub org is private, the org membership visibility might be restricted.
 If this is the case, your org members need to grant `read:org` permission during login.

 They can request this during fist login by clicking the <kbd>Request</kbd> or <kbd>Grant</kbd> button when prompted to authorize Verdaccio with GitHub.

-If you or a team member accidentally skipped this step, go to https://github.com/settings/applications, find your Verdaccio registry and grant `read:org` access from there.
+If you or a team member accidentally skipped this step, go to https://github.com/settings/applications, find your Verdaccio registry, and grant `read:org` access from there.